 Academic Unit Standards.
 The primary responsibility for establishing the criteria for promotion and tenure rests with the academic unit.
 Each department or equivalent academic unit must have a document that clearly specifies (1) the indices and standards that will be used to determine whether candidates meet the requirements for tenure and promotion to Associate Professor, (2) the indices and standards that will be used to determine whether candidates meet requirements for promotion to Professor, and (3) the goals and expectations to be used in evaluating faculty performance in annual appraisal and developments.
 The unit standards must delineate the tangible evidence that the faculty member must provide to document, not simply the attainment of minimal accomplishments, but an appropriate record of sustained excellence.

 The academic unit standards will define the criteria of teaching, research/creative work, outreach/extension and service in ways that reflect the discipline and its mission.
 The unit’s refined criteria shall be applied to all faculty members in ways which equitably reflect a particular faculty member’s responsibilities and assignments.
 How the unit’s standards apply to a specific faculty member's duties should be made clear at the time of appointment and reviewed in the annual appraisal and development process.
-Adjustments in the workload expectations for faculty members may occur over time in keeping with changing institutional and personal priorities, but these must be mutually agreed upon and documented in the annual appraisals .
+Adjustments in the workload expectations for faculty members may occur over time in keeping with changing institutional and personal priorities, but these must be discussed and documented in the annual Appraisal and Development reviews which are signed by the faculty member and administrative head.

 The unit standards serve as the basis for the evaluation of the faculty member’s dossier at all levels of review.
 The unit standards must be consistent with university and college policies but may exceed them.
 Each academic unit document must be approved by a vote of all tenured and tenure-track faculty within the unit, by the appropriate college dean, and by the Provost and Senior Vice President, Academic Affairs.